 There is also an elegant cocktail bar adjoining the restaurant, and Harold’s Beach Bar is the ideal spot for alfresco lunches or a sundown cocktail.
 In the evening there’s usually low-key, live entertainment including jazz, calypso or reggae.

 Children are welcome at all times except between 20 January and 28 February.
 However, the hotel doesn’t allow children under five years to dine in the restaurant after 7pm, instead they offer a dinner service in-room.
 The Sandpiper will also cater for babies by blending fresh fruit and vegetables.

-The hotel offers a special summer family program for children aged 2 -12 years and there’s also a playground at their sister hotel, Coral Reef, which is a 2-minute drive away.
+The hotel offers a special summer family program for children aged 2 -12 years and there’s also a playground at their sister hotel, Coral Reef, which is a two-minute drive away.

-The hotel staff are happy to help plan excursions to explore the island, including visits to the Andromeda Botanical Gardens, the capital of Bridgetown or a run distillery.
+The hotel staff are happy to help plan excursions to explore the island, including visits to the Andromeda Botanical Gardens, the capital of Bridgetown or a rum distillery.